JakeSteam/blog-programming/_posts/2018-12-30-an-introduction-to-the-nasa-apod-api.md

     - Postman
 ---

-NASA’s [Astronomy Picture of the Day API](https://api.nasa.gov/api.html) is an amazing service providing free, reliably sourced space images.
+NASA's [Astronomy Picture of the Day API](https://api.nasa.gov/api.html) is an amazing service providing free, reliably sourced space images.
 However, the official documentation can be a little lacking, hopefully this post will improve on it somewhat.

-I’m currently using the API to [create an Android app that changes your wallpaper everyday](https://github.com/JakeSteam/APODWallpaper), so all lessons here were learnt through trial and error.
-The app isn’t quite finished yet, but already has more features and reliability than all other similar offerings!
+I'm currently using the API to [create an Android app that changes your wallpaper everyday](https://github.com/JakeSteam/APODWallpaper), so all lessons here were learnt through trial and error.
+The app isn't quite finished yet, but already has more features and reliability than all other similar offerings!

 ## Postman collection

 Every request made in this tutorial is available in a Postman collection, so you can start using the API instantly.
-You’ll need to [create an environment variable](http://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/) called `api_key` with your API key.
+You'll need to [create an environment variable](http://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/) called `api_key` with your API key.

 To use the collection, [save this link](https://pastebin.com/raw/nwvEaHHN) as `postman.json`, then import it into your Postman collections: